ozone4real/Shop-tight/README.md

 - User can check-out and create an order by paying with a debit card or choose to pay on delivery
 - User can view his orders and their details (status, present location, e.t.c)
 - Admin can update an order's details
+- User can search and filter products with various parameters